MimmyJau/mimmyjau.github.io/src/pages/posts/til-cpp-2.md

 > The general consensus [here](https://stackoverflow.com/a/106614) and [here](https://stackoverflow.com/q/25705417) seems to suggest favouring the use of smart pointers over raw pointers whenever possible.

-### templating class
+### class template

-In C++ you can define a template class that uses a placeholder for a type (usually).
+In C++ you can define a class template that uses a placeholder for a type (usually).
 When you call the class constructor, you also provide the template argument so the class knows which type to use for the placeholder.

 You can also pass non-type arguments like integral values, pointers, references, and other templates.